x-dvr/gm/README.md

 eval $(gm env)
 ```

-Add this to your shell profile (`.bashrc`, `.zshrc`, etc.) to automatically set up the environment on new shell sessions.
+Installation script adds this call to your shell profile (`.bashrc`, `.zshenv`, etc.) to automatically set up the environment on new shell sessions.

 ## Quick Start